MASTERS OF ARTS PROGRAM

 The department also offers qualified undergraduates an Accelerated BA/MA program that may culminate in the M.A. in Texts, Technologies, and Literature.
 The application deadline for Fall admission into the MA and BA/MA programs is May 1st.

-MA Program Admissions and Degree Requirements
+Program Admissions

-The Degree Requirements – A minimum of thirty graduate credits, including six credits of core courses: ENGL 600, Rhetorical Theory and Analysis (three credits); and ENGL 601, Literary Theory and Interpretation (three credits).
+A minimum of thirty graduate credits, including six credits of core courses: ENGL 600, Rhetorical Theory and Analysis (three credits); and ENGL 601, Literary Theory and Interpretation (three credits).
 Additional courses must be selected from graduate English courses in order to fulfill the following distribution requirement: at least one course in each of the following areas: (A) Composition, Rhetoric, Media Studies; (B) World Literature; Gender, Minority, and Ethnic Studies; and (C) one course focused before 1800.
 Up to two approved graduate courses from MLLI, GWST, AMST, or LLC can be used toward a student’s electives.
 All students must choose either the MA Thesis Option (six credits of ENGL 799) or the MA Portfolio Option (three credits of ENGL 798), which are described in more detail below.
 The MA Chart of Requirements summarizes these requirements.
 Every attempt is made to individualize the student’s total degree program to meet particular interests and career goals.

 By the time students have completed 15 credits of graduate work they must select a faculty advisor.
 The Graduate Program Director should be consulted when selecting an advisor and only members of the Regular or Associate Graduate Faculty in the UMBC Department of English qualify.
 All students who have completed 15 credits must complete the Declaration of Faculty Advisor Form.

 Students must be continuously enrolled in the program unless granted an authorized Leave of Absence (LOA).
 Students are limited to three authorized LOAs.
-All requirements for the master’s degree must be completed within a five-year period
+All requirements for the master’s degree must be completed within a five-year period.

 The MA Thesis Option – The thesis (six credits of ENGL 799) demonstrates a student’s ability to produce scholarship that draws upon primary and secondary sources as well as empirical data of various sorts.
 The thesis is generally 40 to 80 pages in length, but it may, if approved by the advisor, be presented in forms other than print.
 During students’ first semester of ENGL 799, they work with their advisor to create a thesis proposal of 10-20 pages.
 The proposal generally includes (1) a discussion of the research question that the thesis proposes to explore, (2) a review of the literature concerning this question (3) a preliminary bibliography and discussion of the sources to be used, (4) a discussion of the research methods to be used, and (5) a proposed outline.
 The proposal must be approved by a three-member thesis committee: the advisor and two faculty members chosen by the student.
 Committee members must sign the Thesis Proposal Approval Form.
 During the second semester of ENGL 799, the student completes the thesis under the advisor’s direction, and it is evaluated in an oral defense at semester’s end in front of the three-member thesis committee.